yellow, red, and white gingham fabric

 cynicism (or even "non-chalance") has been the prevailing mindset for too long, hopefully this film will help make people believe that it's cool to care again.

 It was truly all the little things that made this movie so important to me.
 The little details like Clark saving the squirrel; him feeling his emotions so deeply and loving so freely; loving humanity but not being naive about the nature of it; Ma and Pa living in a little house that reminds me of the ones I grew up in; Ma and Pa not being great with technology and yelling into the phone about how much they love him and want him to come visit soon.
 I could literally go on forever but I won't.
 The one complaint I have about this movie is that it should've been longer, and even then thats not a bad complaint !!!!!
 I literally just want more movie and more David Cornswet (who I swear was made in a lab to be superman. you cannot convince me otherwise) and more Rachel Brosnahan Lois Lane which I PRAYYYYY we get in Peacemaker season 2 (cos I know that not even members of the press have seen the last 2 episodes cos its apparently THAT BIG of a finale (i think they're all gonna die though from that opening sequence)).
 I want to give clark and lois both big sloppy kisses on the forehead.
 I'm not usually one to buy merch with people's faces on them but I saw a Superman shirt in EB Games that had soups himself on it and says something like "you're much stronger than you think you are" and immediately bought it.
 I have worn it so many times in the month I've had it its insane (I also have a button up that I call my SuperClark button up cos its they type of shirt he would wear to work but its the superman colours).
 Literally this movie has made me insane in the best way but it is also detrimental to my bank account.
+(03/09/2025 - My lovely amazing friend bought me a superdad shirt (ironically) but jokes on him i love it)

 Comic Recommendations